Close Menu

 HIRE US FOR OUR YEARS OF LEGAL EXPERIENCE

-If you have spinal stenosis disease, you need to hire a law firm with experience to help you win your benefits.
-Cannon Disability is one of the best Social Security law firms in the country.
-We are known as one of the best Social Security benefits firm in Las Vegas, Nevada.
+If you have spinal stenosis, then you need to hire a law firm to help you win your SSD benefits.
+Our firm is one of the best Social Security disability law firms in the country.
+We are one of the best Social Security benefits firm in Las Vegas, Nevada.
 Also, we are one of the best Social Security law firms in Salt Lake City, Utah.

 Our attorneys are also members of the National Organization of Social Security Claimant’s Representatives.
-Learn more about Utah SSD benefits.
-Nevada SSI Information can also be found on this website.
+Learn about Utah SSD benefits.
+Nevada SSI Information is also available.
 We also represent clients in Idaho.
-Find out more about Colorado SSDI benefits.
-Likewise, if you are from California, California SSD & SSI information can also be found on our website.
+Find out about Colorado SSDI and SSI benefits.
+Likewise, if you are from California, then California SSDI & SSI information is on our website.

-Over the last 30 years, we have won thousands of SSD and SSI claims.
-Additionally, we have won over $100 million in SSD and SSI benefits for our clients.
-It has become more difficult to win Social Security cases.
+Over the last 30 years, we have won thousands of SSDI and SSI claims.
+Additionally, we have won over $100 million in SSDI and SSI benefits for our clients.
+Over time it has become more difficult to win Social Security cases.
 Also, SSA’s listing rules are harder to meet.
-That is why you need an attorney who will help you win your case.
+That is why you need an attorney to help you win your benefits.

 We recommend you do not go to your hearing without an attorney.
 Why?
-Because a lawyer can prepare you for your hearing.
-She can explain the judge’s questions.
+Because a lawyer can prepare you to testify.
+She can explain the questions the judge might ask.
 Preparation will help you win your case.

-Those who come to the hearing without counsel are usually not successful in winning benefits.
-You should hire an attorney with experience winning SSD and SSI cases.
-Contact Cannon Disability Law today.
+Those who attend the hearing without counsel are usually not successful in winning benefits.
+You should hire an attorney with years of winning SSDI and SSI cases.
+Contact Cannon Disability Law.
 We can help you win benefits for spinal stenosis.
-Contact us today for your free review of your case.
-We want to help you if you cannot work due to spinal stenosis.
+We will review your case for free, because we want to help you win SSD benefits for spinal stenosis.

 Facebook Twitter LinkedIn